Blog

 1. Solution Selling focuses on customer needs rather than product features.

-2. The process consists of eight stages: from research to post-sales support.
+2. The process consists of eight stages: from research to after-sales support.

 3. Effective implementation of the methodology requires a CRM system that supports all stages of the process.